ucrparlay/PASGAL/README.md

     + offset[] - offset[ $i$ ] (inclusive) and offset[ $i+1$ ] (exclusive) represents the range of neighbors list of the $i$-th vertex in the edges array (64-bit array of length $n+1$)
     + edges[] - edges list (32-bit array of length $m$)
 + `.adj` The adjacency graph format from [Problem Based Benchmark suite](http://www.cs.cmu.edu/~pbbs/benchmarks/graphIO.html).

+## References
+<a id="1">[1]</a>
+Dong, Xiaojun, et al. "Provably Fast and Space-Efficient Parallel Biconnectivity."
+Proceedings of the 28th ACM SIGPLAN Annual Symposium on Principles and Practice of Parallel Programming.
+2023.

+<a id="2">[2]</a>
+Wang, Letong, et al. "Parallel Strong Connectivity Based on Faster Reachability."
+Proceedings of the ACM on Management of Data 1.2 (2023): 1-29.